SyedAfrozPasha/Javascript/README.md

 * **_Call:_**

-  Call method works similar to the function call, except let us control the `this` reference to that function.
+  Call method works similar to the function call, except it let us control the `this` reference of that function.
 Call method actually executes the function.

   ```javascript